Casa Batlló or Casa Milà: Which Gaudí House Is Better?

 Casa Batllo or Casa Mila Interior

-One thing worth knowing is that in Casa Batlló the rooms are unfurnished, whilst in Casa Milà you get to visit the furnished Pedrera apartment.
-If you want to see how the inside of a home was furnished and decorated during this era then Casa Milà is the way to go.
+In Casa Batlló, the rooms are unfurnished, whereas in Casa Milà, you visit the furnished Pedrera apartment.
+If you want to see how the inside of a home was furnished and decorated during this era, Casa Milà is the better choice.

-An advantage of visiting Casa Batlló is that you actually get access to more rooms.
-The basic blue ticket gives you access to the entrance hall, Mr. Batlló’s study, the living room, dining room, courtyard, attic and roof terrace.
+One advantage of visiting Casa Batlló is that you get access to more rooms.
+Standard tickets give you access to the entrance hall, Mr. Batlló’s study, the living room, dining room, courtyard, and attic.

-A visit to Casa Milà allows you to see the building’s two connected courtyards, the Pedrera apartment, attic and roof terrace.
-Although the apartment is furnished, we found the unfurnished rooms in Casa Batlló more interesting due to the architecture.
+A visit to Casa Milà encompasses the building’s two connected courtyards, the Pedrera apartment, attic, and roof terrace.
+Although the apartment is furnished, we found the unfurnished rooms in Casa Batlló much more interesting due to their unique architectural features.

-As you can see, you get to see quite a bit more on a standard visit to Casa Batlló in comparison to Casa Milà.
-There are also more premium tickets available for Casa Batlló that include access to the concierge room and Lord Batlló’s bedroom.
+As you get to see more of Casa Batlló in comparison to Casa Milà, we think it’s the better pick when it comes to the interior.
+There are also premium tickets available at Casa Batlló that include access to extra rooms, including the concierge room and Lord Batlló’s bedroom.

 Inside of Casa Batllo